Ask-a-Doc: Can I Get an Injection for My Back Pain?

 If you would like to know more about the time it will take you to fully recover after surgery, be sure to contact us at JIS Orthopedics.
 Our specialists in New Albany and St. Clairsville, Ohio look forward to providing you with quality care.
 Schedule a visit with us today!

-Discover essential tips from Dr. Michael Morris on what to bring for surgery day at JIS Orthopedics in New Albany or St. Clairsville, Ohio.
+Discover the proactive approach to post-surgery recovery at JIS Orthopedics with physical therapy in New Albany and St. Clairsville, Ohio.